-I’ve now been using DEGIRO for about four months.
-It’s now time for a review of the tool.
+I have now been using DEGIRO for about four months.
+I think It is now time for a review of the tool.

 Note: The links to DEGIRO are affiliate links.
 If you use them to create an account, you will receive 20 CHF and I will receive 20 CHF as well.